ray-project/enhancements/reps/2022-09-19-ray-on-spark.md

 This ensures that CPU processing tasks will not execute on the head node.

-2. Create a Spark barrier mode job, which executes all tasks in the spark job concurrently.
+2. Create a Spark job that executes all tasks in the spark job in standard map-reduce mode.
 Each task is allocated a fixed number of CPUs and a fixed amount of memory.
 In this example, we will allocate 4 CPU cores to each Spark task and at least 10GB of memory (by ensuring that each Spark worker node has at least 10GB of memory reserved for every set of 4 CPU cores, as computed by ``SPARK_WORKER_MEMORY`` / ``TASK_SLOTS_PER_WORKER`` under the assumption that the ``spark.task.cpus`` configuration is set to ``4``).

-3. In each constituent Spark task, launch one Ray worker node in blocking mode and allocate to it the full set of resources available to the Spark task (4 CPUs, 10GB of memory).
-Keep the Spark task running until the Ray cluster destroyed.
+3. In each constituent Spark task, launch one Ray worker node and allocate to it the full set of resources available to the Spark task (4 CPUs, 10GB of memory).
+Keep the Spark task running until the Ray cluster is destroyed.
 The command used to start each Ray worker node is as
 follows:

 ```